-Mainly in the hands, knees, hips, back and neck, but can be anywhere in the body
+- Mainly in the hands, knees, hips, back and neck, but can be anywhere in the body

-Although it is difficulty to reverse the damage done to the joints once it has deteriorated to the point that bone spurs have started forming, prevention, slowing of progress before bone formation, and reduction of symptoms is possible (3).
+Although it is difficult to reverse the damage done to the joints once it has deteriorated to the point that bone spurs have started forming, prevention, slowing of progress before bone formation, and reduction of symptoms is possible (3).

 With functional medicine, we look at the underlying causes and aim to correct these.
 In the case of osteoarthritis, our main goals are to find the source for, and treat the chronic low grade inflammation, nutrient deficiencies that prevent the joint from healing itself, and balancing joint overuse and maltracking with manual and physical therapy tools.

 Nutritional Guidelines for Healing